qaware/cloud-native-weather-golang/docs/README.md

 go get -u gorm.io/driver/postgres
 ```

-With this, you can now start to implement the required business logic of the microservice application.
+With this, you can now start to implement the required business logic of the weather service application.

 ## Crosscutting Concerns

 ## Containerization